-Whistleblower Act - Oppose any legislation that would remove the \$2,000 cap on rewards when the employee's report results in public money savings and any legislation that removes the one-year limitation that requires an employee to bring a suit for retaliatory employment termination within one year of their report.
+Whistleblower Act - Oppose any legislation that would remove the \$2,000 cap on rewards when the employee's report results in public money savings and oppose any legislation that removes the one-year statute of limitation that requires an employee to bring a suit for retaliatory employment termination within one year of their report.

-Workers' Compensation for Volunteer Firefighters - Support legislation that would amend § 42-7-65 to increase the average weekly workers' compensation rate for injured volunteer firefighters.
+Workers' Compensation for Volunteer Firefighters - Oppose legislation that would amend § 42-7-65 to increase the average weekly workers' compensation rate for injured volunteer firefighters.